LoyolaChicagoBooks/introcs-csharp/rst/planning_classes.rst

 The Console input/output interchange below illustrates an idea for a skeleton of a text (adventure?) game.
-It could be the basic of a later group project.
+It could be the basis of a later group project.
 It does not have much in it yet, but it can be planned in terms of classes.
 Classes with instances correspond to nouns you would be using, particularly nouns used in more than one place with different